seanamir30/challenge/README.md

 # Part 1 Schedule Pair-Programming Challenge

-In this challenge, you are given two main tasks.

-1. Create an algorithm that will automatically schedule a professor's lessons depending on a their availability.
+In this challenge, you will be tasked to **create an algorithm that will automatically schedule a professor's lessons depending on a their availability**.

-2. Create your own test scripts in Jest to test the accuracy and robustness of your algorithm.
+There is a test script that will be used check the accuracy and robustness of your algorithm afterwards.

 This is a **pair-programming exercise**, meaning you, the candidate, will solve the problem while the interviewer guides you.
 Throughout the challenge, you may be asked to explain your thinking and coding process.